Batman v Superman: Dawn of Justice: Cast

 A reporter for the Daily Planet and love interest of Clark Kent.
 About her role, Adams stated that "Lois is still sort of like the key to the information.
 She's the girl going out and getting it and figuring it out and putting it together and all of that, so she's very much involved."
-When asked on her thoughts on portraying Lois Lane in the film, Adams replied "I love that she's fearless.
+When asked about her thoughts on portraying Lois Lane in the film, Adams replied, "I love that she's fearless.
 I'm not that way so it's really fun that she really is not afraid of the consequences."
 On Lois Lane and Clark Kent's relationship in the film, Adams said, "What's great about this is that, as far as the relationship with Lois and Clark goes, when we meet them you can tell that they've been in a relationship for while," further explaining, "So it was great to get to develop that sort of intimacy and that sort of friendship that I've developed with Henry, to get to bring that to the screen."
 She also described Clark Kent as being Lois Lane's connection to humanity and said, "She may have some tunnel vision, but she's got a job and moral standards.
 [When] we met her before, she would do anything to get the story – now Clark has instilled some faith in humanity in her.
 Her relationship with Clark is the closest thing she has to anything faith-based, you know?
 Although moving in with Clark brings issues."